Lorenzoantonelli/DLAI_deep_DYN/README.md

 ### 4. Download the checkpoints

-Checkpoints are available in this folder: [PLACEHOLDER].
+Checkpoints are available in this folder: [download](https://drive.google.com/drive/folders/18LOJ82B2k1FF8OExjHydlnBbL_xDedh4?usp=sharing).
 Download them into the Checkpoints/ folder.

 ### 5. Run the tests